ScrapeGraphAI/Scrapegraph-ai/README.md

     print(res)
 ```

-Note: all the model are avaiable at the following link: [https://platform.openai.com/docs/models](https://platform.openai.com/docs/models), be sure you have enabled that keys
+Note: all the model are available at the following link: [https://platform.openai.com/docs/models](https://platform.openai.com/docs/models), be sure you have enabled that keys

 Is it possible to run the examples through the command line inside the principal root: